Józef Piłsudski Institute of America: Collections

-As of 2011, among Polish libraries and research centers in the USA the Piłsudski Institute of America has the largest collection of documents concerning the recent history of Poland (exceeded only by that of the Hoover Institution at Stanford University in California).
+As of 2011, among Polish libraries and research centers in the United States, the Piłsudski Institute of America has the largest collection of documents concerning the recent history of Poland (exceeded only by that of the Hoover Institution at Stanford University in California).
 The collection includes archives salvaged during World War II from its predecessor (the former Research Institute of Most Recent History of Poland), the Belvedere Collection (part of which consists in the archive of the Commander-in-Chief), materials from the Liquidation Committee of General Lucjan Żeligowski, the archive of the Ukrainian Military Mission in Poland and the archive of the Silesian Uprisings smuggled out of Poland in September 1939.

 The original modest archive grew significantly through donations and bequests.
-New, valuable materials continued to be added from the diplomatic outposts of the Polish Republic, portfolios of private individuals and documents reflecting the organizational efforts of the Polish émigré communities which found themselves in Germany at the end of the war.
+New, valuable materials continued to be added from the diplomatic outposts of the Polish Republic, portfolios of private individuals, and documents reflecting the organizational efforts of the Polish émigré communities which found themselves in Germany at the end of the war.
 Documents gathered in the United States constitute about 80% of the institute's collection.
 They illustrate the activities of American Polonia and include materials and documents offered by prominent statesmen, politicians, and military personalities such as historian Władysław Pobóg-Malinowski (who died in France but left his archive in New York).
 Other archives include those of Józef Lipski, Michał Sokolnicki, Juliusz Łukasiewicz, General Kazimierz Sosnkowski, Jan Weinstein and Tadeusz Katelbach.
 Organizations such as the Polskie Centrum Informacyjne (Polish Information Center) and Samodzielna Placówka Wywiadowcza ESTEZET (Polish Independent Intelligence Unit) have also archived their documents with the institute.
 There are also earlier archives spanning the period from the second half of the 18th century to the middle of the 19th, including the collections of Leon Orłowski (1891–1976) and Walerian Płatonow (from 1818 to 1865).
 The total collection is estimated at one million pages of documents.